melanieplageman/autobench/README.md

 Ansible project directory layout hints
 --------------------------------------

-`hosts`: your inventory of hosts
+`hosts`: the user's inventory of hosts.
+This must be created and updated by the user after running `site.yaml`

 `site.yaml`: the main Ansible playbook in this project currently.
-It runs the Azure VM role tasks.
-First it provisions the Azure VM and associated resources, then it runs a set up tasks to do setup on the provisioned VM, including loading a newer Linux kernel and restarting the VM.
+It runs the VM role tasks.
+First it provisions the VMs and associated resources, then it runs a set up tasks to do setup on the provisioned VM, including loading a newer Linux kernel and restarting the VM.
 Though you can run the Postgres and TPC-DS roles on other hosts, currently the playbook is geared toward an environment where you can provision a brand new VM for the explicit purpose of doing this work.

-`tpcds.yaml`, `fio.yaml`, `postgres.yaml`: These are the three playbooks that
-currently exist. `fio.yaml` will run the tasks in the `fio` role.
-Currently it is set to run only on an `azure_vm` host, however it is easy to change that.
-`postgres.yaml` will run the tasks in the `postgres` role as well as those in the `systemd-user` and `git` roles. `tpcds.yaml` will run the tasks in both the `postgres` role (and its dependencies) as well as the `tpcds` role.
+`tpcds.yaml`, `fio.yaml`, `postgres.yaml`: These are the three main playbooks that currently exist. `fio.yaml` will run the tasks in the `fio` role, as well as the dependent `disk_kernel` role which sets the kernel settings to those under test.
+Currently it is set to run only on an `azure_vm` host, however it is easy to change that. `postgres.yaml` will run the tasks in the `postgres` role as well as those in the `systemd-user` and `git` roles. `tpcds.yaml` will run the tasks in both the `postgres` role (and its dependencies) as well as the `tpcds` role.

-`profiles` directory:
-This directory contains profiles for use in the FIO role.
-Because the Azure VM I/O benchmarking we are doing examines combinations of kernel settings with different I/O workloads, profiles allow you to specify the relevant FIO job parameters as well as kernel settings which will be applied in the Azur VM.
-The template in `roles/fio/templates/profile.fio.j2` takes the parameters from the profile and generates an FIO job file which is copied to the target host.

 If we start working on various TPC-DS performance experiments, it could be advantageous to create a profile with both various Postgres and TPC-DS settings which will be consumed by the `tpcds` role as well as used to generate a modified `postgresql.conf` file using a template in the `postgres` role.
 These could go in a new directory in the `profiles` directory.

 `results` directory:
 This is the target for the formatted output which will be fetched from the target host and copied to the user's local machine.
-It is also home to the iPython notebooks which display charts of the various relevant metrics.
+Results copied here are usually in JSON format.
+However, fio results metadata is stored in a database.

 `roles` directory:
 This directory houses most of the tasks for all of the plays in this project.
-- `azure_vm` role:
+- `vm` role:
   - `defaults` contain parameters that the user may want to set
   - `tasks`
-    - `main.yaml` provisions the Azure VM and associated resources as well as provisioning and attaching the data disk
+    - `main.yaml` provisions the VM and associated resources as well as provisioning and attaching the data disk
-    - `remote.yaml` does required setup on the Azure VM once it is provisioned
-  - `templates` contains the template that is used to generate the `hosts` file that is the Ansible inventory.
-The Azure VM is added here
+    - `teardown.yaml` unmounts, detaches, and deletes the disks associated with the VMs specified
+  - `templates`
+    - `info.j2` templates the `host_vars` used by tasks in other roles run on the VMs provisioned by this role
   - `vars` contains variables that should not be changed by the playbook user - in this case the name of the data disk device after provisioning the VM and data disk
+  - `files` contains the specs for the disks and VMs provisioned by this role.
+This metadata is not available through querying the provisioned VMs, so it must be hard-coded here for reference.
+- `kernel` role: This role installs a newer Linux kernel and reboots the target host.
+- `data_disk` role:
+  - `defaults` contain parameters that the user may want to set
+  - `tasks`
+    - `main.yaml` partitions, formats, and mounts a data disk on the target host
+    - `reset.yaml` trims the file system and is meant to be used between write-heavy benchmarking runs
+    - `teardown.yaml` unmounts the file system
+  - `templates` contain templates for host vars to be set on the target hosts
 - `fio` role:
   - `defaults` contain parameters that the user may want to set
-  - `tasks` contains two playbooks
+  - `tasks`
-    - `kernel_settings.yaml` contains all of the tasks for changing kernel settings for the purposes of I/O benchmarking
-    - `main.yaml` contains all of the tasks for setting up and running an FIO job on the target host
+    - `main.yaml` contains all of the tasks for setting up and running an fio job on the target host
-  - `templates` contains the template for generating the profile with the FIO job settings and kernel parameters specified in profile supplied by the user when running the fio playbook
+  - `templates` contains the template for generating the profile with the fio job settings and kernel parameters specified in profile supplied by the user when running the fio playbook
   - `files` contains scripts for setting up the fio results database
+- `loop_fio` role: This runs the fio role with every combination of kernel parameters from `fio.yaml`
+- `disk_kernel` role: This sets kernel parameters on the target host.
 - `git` role: This just installs git
 - `postgres` role:
   - `defaults` contain parameters that the user may want to set